How Do Containerized Applications Stack Up Against Security? - Part 1

 So if you're thinking of adopting a technology like containers, one obvious question ought to be: Does it mitigate or reduce security risks and leaks of an organization's data?

 Containers are increasingly popular, for good reason.
 They offer multiple benefits, including portability, easy deployment, and consumption of fewer system resources.
 But they are also effectively a new layer in the application stack, which requires a new way of thinking about application security.
-In its Application Container Security Guide, NIST points out that as containers revolutionize application deployment, organizations must adapt their security strategies to new, dynamic production environments.
+In its Application Container Security Guide(link is external), NIST points out that as containers revolutionize application deployment, organizations must adapt their security strategies to new, dynamic production environments.

 That's because containers and the applications they hold can be just as vulnerable to attacks as traditional applications.
 To design an effective container security strategy, organizations first need to understand the risks that attackers could exploit to make them leak.
 If you don't know the risks, how can you avoid them?
 Here are a few: